MainCovid-19/Main/README.md

 # Main
-The massive ad hoc infection network (MAIN) models Covid-19 viral transmissions in a city for prediction and prevention of a Covid-19 outbreak.
+The massive ad hoc infection network (MAIN) models Covid-19 viral transmissions in a city to predict and prevent Covid-19 outbreak.

 # Contact